Campus Event Accessibility Statement and Policy

 -the start time and duration of the event

-Print materials requiring conversion to large print or audio should be emailed to Disability Services as Word files as early as possible after a request for alternative format has been made.
+Print materials requiring conversion to large print or audio should be emailed to the ACCESS Office as Word files as early as possible after a request for alternative format has been made.
 An effort should be made to ensure that videos and audio materials used are captioned whenever possible.
 Alternatively, FM amplification, a transcript or interpreter may be provided when captioning is not available or the event is live.

 Student Requests for Accessible Events and Activities

-Current students or participants in academic programs such as scholarship competitions or summer camps who require alternative formats materials, amplification, captioning or interpreters or physical accessibility to participate in a campus event should contact both the event planner and Disability Services as early as possible.
-A good faith effort will be made to provide accommodations and to ensure equal access once the student is registered with Disability Services.
+Current students or participants in academic programs such as scholarship competitions or summer camps who require alternative formats materials, amplification, captioning or interpreters or physical accessibility to participate in a campus event should contact both the event planner and ACCESS and Accommodation as early as possible.
+A good faith effort will be made to provide accommodations and to ensure equal access once the student is registered with the ACCESS Office.
 See "How to Register and Request Accommodations" and "Student Responsibilities".

 Resources and Tips for Making Events Accessible